OpenNebula/docs/source/management_and_operations/vm_management/vm_instances.rst

      0 suspend     09/20 00:00            																							 -
      1 resume      09/23 14:15            																							 -

-These actions can be deleted or edited using the ``onevm update`` command.
+These actions can be deleted or edited using the ``onevm delete-chart`` and ``onevm update-chart`` command.
 The time attributes use Unix time internally.

 .. prompt:: text $ auto